ethan-jtaylor/UAB_DISSERTATION_TEMPLATE/readME.txt

 This is a template folder for writing a thesis or dissertation at the University of Alabama at Birmingham.

-Author:
-Ethan Taylor
-The University of Alabama at Birmingham ethan.j.taylor96@gmail.com

 This is based upon the formatting described in the UAB format manual, at the time of this writing this is stored at: https://www.uab.edu/graduate/images/documents/resources/current_students/FormatManual.pdf